Research Question:

 Research Abstract

-This research examines and tests the pedagogical elements of live art and their potential role for young people’s development in secondary education.
-It uses a methodology underpinned by a constructivist epistemology and educational framework, showing a radical position that promotes knowledge construction through the disruption of an established system.
-An investigation of past pedagogic projects beginning with Beuys’ teaching performances in the 1960s, highlights the tensions that this radical practice brings in an educational context.
-The crisis for art under the STEM curriculum (Science-Technology- Engineering-Maths, excluding the arts) transpires repeatedly through contemporary educationalists’ discourse.
-Moreover, a focus on attainments generates counterproductive anxiety for students, and for teachers who are driven ‘to teach to the test’.
-These issues, demonstrating a need for change, motivated the integration of live art as an agonistic tool that offers alternative modes for teaching and learning.
+My research study examines and tests how the pedagogical elements of live art have the potential to contribute to young people’s development and to play a transformative role in secondary education.
+It uses a methodology underpinned by a constructivist epistemology that promotes knowledge construction through disruption.
+The problem that this research addresses is revealed through the rising crisis for art under the STEM curriculum (Science, Technology, Engineering, Maths, excluding the arts).
+Moreover, a focus on attainments generates a counterproductive anxiety for students and for teachers who are driven to ‘teach to the test’ (Giroux, 2017, p.9).
+This transpires through contemporary educationalist discourse in the field of critical pedagogy.
+These issues demonstrate a need for change that motivated this research study, in which live art acts as an agonistic tool in secondary education.